 It has spots for sporty friends, for drinking buddies, and of course, dedicated foodies — here are some ideas for things to do in the city for every kind of friend group.

 Spend the day at a dog cafe

 There are tons of doggos people can interact and play with at the cafe.
-They have a pug, a corgi, a husky, a French bulldog, a Labrador, a golden retriever, and a poodle, among others.
-There’s also José, the pot-bellied pig.
-It’s just one big happy dog (+ pig) family.
+They have a Pug, a Siberian Husky, a Beagle, a Labrador, a golden retriever, and a poodle, among others — just one big happy dog family.